XinYi-Karen-Zheng/FlappyCISStudent/README.md

 # FlappyCISStudent
-The Flappy Birds game, with design changes to attract CS student population at Penn.
+The Flappy Bird game, with design changes to attract CS student population at Penn.
-Has a leaderboard.
+FlappyCISStudent mainly consists of the game itself and a leaderboard that persists between app restarts.

 TODO:
 1) fix collision errors